mastodon/documentation/Running-Mastodon/Heroku-guide.md

 after you first deploy to set up the first database.

-To make yourself an admin, you may need to use the `heroku` CLI application after creating an account online:
+To make yourself an admin, you will need to use `tootctl`.
+Run:

-  `heroku rake mastodon:make_admin USERNAME=yourUsername`
+  `heroku run tootctl accounts modify yourUsername --role=admin`